-A byproduct of the banned pesticide DDT may increase certain people’s risk of developing Alzheimer’s disease, according to a new study in the American Medical Association’s journal Neurology.
+A byproduct of the banned pesticide DDT may increase certain people’s risk of developing Alzheimer’s disease, according to

 Led by Jason R. Richardson, of the Rutgers Robert Wood Johnson Medical School and Environmental and Occupational Health Sciences Institute, a research team has linked residue from the pesticide to the gene variant ApoE-ε4, the greatest known genetic risk factor for late-onset Alzheimer’s disease.

 In other research, DDT has been linked to increased rates of diabetes, developmental problems, miscarriages, and certain cancers.
 Last year, one study linked it to an increase in the likelihood of obesity in third-generation children.

 Dichlorodiphenyltrichloroethane, or DDT, was banned in the U.S. in 1972 but is still used abroad.
 Researchers concentrated on one of DDT’s metabolite byproducts, dichlorodiphenyldichloroethylene, or DDE.